Harmonic coordinates: Existence and basic theory

 Harmonic coordinates always exist (locally), a result which follows easily from standard results on the existence and regularity of solutions of elliptic partial differential equations.
 In particular, the equation ∆^{g}u^{j} = 0 has a solution in some open set around any given point p, such that u(p) and du_{p} are both prescribed.

-The basic regularity theorem concerning the metric in harmonic coordinates is that if the components of the metric are in the Hölder space C^{k, α} when expressed in some coordinate chart, regardless of the smoothnness of the chart itself, then the transition function from that coordinate chart to any harmonic coordinate chart will be in the Hölder space C^{k + 1, α}.
+The basic regularity theorem concerning the metric in harmonic coordinates is that if the components of the metric are in the Hölder space C^{k, α} when expressed in some coordinate chart, regardless of the smoothness of the chart itself, then the transition function from that coordinate chart to any harmonic coordinate chart will be in the Hölder space C^{k + 1, α}.
 In particular this implies that the metric will also be in C^{k, α} relative to harmonic coordinate charts.